arturcarvalho/tutorial-1/README.md

 ![image](https://user-images.githubusercontent.com/300/73031339-aea95600-3df0-11ea-9d58-475d9ef43988.png)

-So, Redwood just created a all the pages, components and services necissary to perform all CRUD actions on our posts table.
+So, Redwood just created all the pages, components and services necessary to perform all CRUD actions on our posts table.
 No need to open a database GUI or login through a terminal window and write SQL froms scratch.
-Redwood calls these _sand caffolds_.
+Redwood calls these _scaffolds_.
 Pretty neat, right?

 Here's what happened when we ran that `yarn redwood g scaffold post` command: